 Certified Organic by Pennsylvania Certified Organic (www.paorganic.org)

-This product was packaged using equipment that also handles wheat, soy, and tree nuts.
+This product was packaged in a facility that also handles wheat, soy, and tree nuts.

 Country of Origin: Canada